dan-lovelace/web-extension-boilerplate/README.md

 ### Steps

+1.  **Initialize**

-1. To get started, you first need to initialize your project.
+    To get started, you first need to initialize your project.
 The boilerplate code contains several things that need customizing such as your extension's display name ([details](#init)):

     ```sh
     npm run init
     ```

+1.  **Complete initialization**

-1. Proceed through the series of initialization prompts and confirm your choices at the end to save them.
+    Proceed through the series of initialization prompts and confirm your choices at the end to save them.
 A number of files will be updated and it is recommended to inspect the changes to make sure they align with your expectations.

+1.  **Install dependencies**

-1. Once you're happy with the initialization results, install Node
+    Once you're happy with the initialization results, check your Node version to make sure you're using 20 or higher:

-    dependencies:
+    ```sh
+    # should return at least version 20
+    node --version
     ```

+    - Tip: Use [nvm](https://github.com/nvm-sh/nvm) to manage multiple Node versions.
+Run `nvm use` anywhere inside this project to pick it up.

+    Run the install command:

+    ```
     npm install
     ```

-1.  _Optional_: Change the default `manifest.json` settings:
+1.  _Optional_: **Update default manifest permissions**

+    You may skip this step for now if you'd like.
+Just make sure to update the default values at some point before you decide to publish your extension.

+    By default, the manifest settings ask for very broad permissions such as accessing data on all visited sites and local storage.
+You should take time to de-scope the parts that say `<all_urls>` and `permissions`.
+Depending on its purpose, a lot of users are turned off when an extension requests too much information and may decide to not use or uninstall it.

     - Open the file [package.json](./package.json)
     - Find the section `manifestJSON`
     - Notice the two sections `v2` and `v3` for each manifest version
-    - Add, modify or delete values based on the versions you intend to support - If you change something under `v3` and intend to publish a manifest version 2 of your extension, you'll need to make the equivalent change under `v2`.
+    - Add, modify or delete values based on the features and versions you intend to support - If you change something under `v3` and plan to publish a manifest version 2 of your extension, you'll need to make the equivalent change under `v2`.

+1.  **Start server**

-1. Now you have a choice of using either manifest version 2 or 3, depending on which browser you'd like to use.
+    Depending on which browser you'd like to use, you now have a choice of either manifest version 2 or 3.
 Run the `start` command with your desired version ([details](#start)):

     ```sh